LinTrieu/go-code-standards-guidance/README.md

 * This layer `MUST` represent a collection of data structure definitions and `MUST NOT` contain business-domain logic.
-* We `MUST` define and store models within its relevent package.
+* We `MUST` define and store models within its relevant package.
 We `SHOULD NOT` store models within a generic `models` package, in order to avoid coupling and circular referencing.
 * We `SHOULD` store generated presentation models (usually from gRPC) under `pkg/api/`.